PacktPublishing/Unity-2018-Cookbook-Third-Edition/README.md

 This is the code repository for [Book Name](Packt UTM URL of the Book), published by Packt.

-**Subtitle from EPIC**
+**Over 160 recipes to take your 2D and 3D game and virtual reality development to the next level**

 ## What is this book about?
 First Paragraph from the Long Description
+With the help of the Unity 2018 Cookbook, you’ll discover how to make the most of the UI system, learn to work with external resources and files, and understand how to animate both 2D and 3D characters and game scene objects using Unity's Mecanim animation toolsets.

 This book covers the following exciting features: <First 5 What you'll learn points>
-* Learn how to manage users, groups, and permissions
-* Encrypt and decrypt disks with Linux Unified Key Setup /Luks
-* Setup SSH for remote access, and connect it to other nodes
-* Understand how to add, remove, and search for packages
-* Use NFS and Samba to share directories with other users
+* Get creative with Unity’s shaders and learn to build your own shaders with the new Shader Graph tool
+* Create a text and image character dialog with the free Fungus Unity plugin
+* Explore new features integrated into Unity 2018, including TextMesh Pro and ProBuilder
+* Master Unity audio, including ducking, reverbing, and matching pitch to animation speeds
+* Work with the new Cinemachine and timeline to intelligently control camera movements

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/10DigitISBN) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788471903) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

 ## Instructions and Navigations
 All of the code is organized into folders.
-For example, Chapter02.
+For example, Chapter01.

 The code will look like the following:
 ```
-if (test expression)
+using UnityEngine;
+using System.Collections;

+public class ScrollZ : MonoBehaviour {
+  public float scrollSpeed = 20;

-{
+  void Update () {
-  Statement upon condition is true
+    Vector3 pos = transform.position;
+    Vector3 localVectorUp = transform.TransformDirection(0,1,0);
+    pos += localVectorUp * scrollSpeed * Time.deltaTime;
+    transform.position = pos;
+  }
 }
 ```

 **Following is what you need for this book:**